mizrael/davidguida.net/src/_posts/2020-07-01-blazor-and-2d-game-development-part-1-intro.md

   - Blazor
   - Gamedev
 ---
 Every now and then I go back to **game development**.
-It&#8217;s literally what brought me into this world of coding, something like 32 years ago.
+It's literally what brought me into this world of coding, something like 32 years ago.
 This time I decided to do some experiments with **Blazor** and **2D graphics**.

-I don&#8217;t have a precise goal in mind right now, just playing around.
+I don't have a precise goal in mind right now, just playing around.

 Probably this late-night fever started when I wrote about <a href="https://www.davidguida.net/how-to-consume-dd-rest-api-over-grpc-web-blazor-part-1-the-client/" target="_blank" aria-label="undefined (opens in a new tab)" rel="noreferrer noopener">D&D, Blazor and gRPC services</a>.

-#### For those interested, <a href="https://github.com/mizrael/BlazorCanvas" target="_blank" aria-label="undefined (opens in a new tab)" rel="noreferrer noopener">on GitHub</a> you can find a repository with all the examples I&#8217;ll be able to come up with.
+#### For those interested, <a href="https://github.com/mizrael/BlazorCanvas" target="_blank" aria-label="undefined (opens in a new tab)" rel="noreferrer noopener">on GitHub</a> you can find a repository with all the examples I'll be able to come up with.

 For now, I decided to proceed at incremental steps and write small features, one on top of the other.
 As of today, this is the current list: